EndaDwagon/UN1CA/README.md

 # Credits
 A big thanks goes to the following for their invaluable contributions in no particular order:
+- **[ExtremeXT](https://github.com/ExtremeXT)** for literally making this whole thing, this repo is just a public archive of his original mods
 - **[ShaDisNX255](https://github.com/ShaDisNX255)** for his help, time and for his [NcX ROM](https://github.com/ShaDisNX255/NcX_Stock) which inspired this project
 - **[DavidArsene](https://github.com/DavidArsene)** for his help and time
 - **[paulowesll](https://github.com/paulowesll)** for his help and support